 I cannot give a review of either book yet, but my fellow GenX blogger, Jenny, who writes over at Good Life Better just wrote a review of Vicki’s book so head on over there if you want a little synopsis.

 What I can speak about is my experience with stuff.
 If you’ve read any of my previous articles about me digging my way out of debt (and addiction), you will have surmised I was not always good with money.
 I made poor choices and lived on debt.
 I wouldn’t say I was a shopaholic but certainly, some of the debt I racked up was from buying clothes.
 We’ll get to my solution for that later but first I want to talk about the quality pieces I have bought, kept and, see no need to replace.

 Buy Quality And Take Care of It

-On the three items I pictured above, the only one I spent big money on, comparatively, was the mountain bike.
+Of the three items pictured above, I only spent big money on the mountain bike, comparatively speaking.
 It was well worth it as it was my solo transportation for 3 years when I lived in Colorado.
 It was a great bike.
 I rode it through our 20+ year relationship and took care of it.
 It will probably last another 20 years and I bless the next owner with the joy of that.
 I figure the person who ends up with it will probably not be the person who stole it.
+Regardless, I bless them.